SysKitTeam/docs-point/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 # Orphaned Workspaces

+Syskit Point detects **workspaces that don't have active owners**, which helps you ensure there is always someone responsible for access and content management for your workspaces.

 A predefined policy - **Orphaned Workspaces** - can be found on the Policies screen.

 Click the **Edit (1)** icon to view all defined options for the policy.